 Micronesia can be a fascinating place to visit as the country's prior isolation has ensured the preservation of the many unique cultures of the islands.
 Many of the islanders still live much as they have for centuries, with local customs refreshingly untouched by modernisation and the global melting pot.
 Cultural practices vary drastically between the islands and travellers should be sensitive to this.

 The diverse cultures are not the only unique aspect of the country which has a dramatic volcanic history that has spawned some unusual geographical features including wonderful reefs and numerous lagoons.
 The turbulent origins of the landscape also mean that the islands come in vastly different shapes and sizes.

 Although the islands stretch for 1,800 miles (2,900km) Micronesia is largely off the tourist map.
 As a result, tourism infrastructure isn't yet highly developed and many of the islands are difficult to reach and hard to explore.
 For willing adventurers this also means there are hundreds of secluded blue water beaches and lush landscapes to discover.
-Micronesia is a thrilling off-the-beaten-track holiday destination, still largely unspoiled culturally and naturally.
+Micronesia is a thrilling off-the-beaten-track holiday destination, with still largely unspoiled nature and culture.

 Become our Micronesia Travel Expert

 We are looking for contributors for our Micronesia travel guide.
 If you are a local, a regular traveller to Micronesia or a travel professional with time to contribute and answer occasional forum questions, please contact us.